 There is a huge amount of advice out there, and those of us giving it all believe our tips are useful.

-But the truth is, none of us have discovered “the secret to end procrastination” and there is no perfect system for time management, no perfect system for working with literature, and no single approach to writing.
+But the truth is, none of us have discovered “the secret to end procrastination” and there is no perfect system for time management, no perfect system for working with literature, and no single approach to writing or research.

 There is a danger, in our field, that we start to believe our own hype and that we make claims which aren’t really substantiated.
 The best we can hope for is that it works for some people, and doesn’t do any harm to others.